KWahal/KWahal.github.io/_pages/education.md

 - Other relevant coursework: Democracy, Development, and the Rule of Law; Political Analysis for Public Policymakers; Rhetoric of Disability; Globally Queer; America at a Crossroads
 - Awards:
   - BEAM Fellow (1 of 17 students selected to receive funding for an unpaid internship)
-  - Cardinal Quarter Fellow (Received funding to complete a summer public service internship)
+  - Cardinal Quarter Fellow (received funding to complete a summer public service internship)

 ### BASIS Scottsdale High School (Class of 2021)
 - High Honors Capstone Diploma